Skip to content

 View more patient stories

 The patients featured in these videos are receiving or have received PADCEV.
-The patients and their caregivers were compensated by Astellas and Seagen to share their stories.
+The patients and their caregivers were compensated by Astellas and Pfizer to share their stories.
 These were their experiences at the time of filming.
 PADCEV will not work for everyone.
 Individual results may vary.

 View more patient stories